liquinlab/elm-smile/docs/coding/overview.md

 ## Configuring

-Every experiment is different and requires different configurations options for things like the database credentials, etc...
-In <SmileText/>, configs are set using `.env` files.
+Every experiment is different and requires different configuration options for things like database credentials, etc. In <SmileText/>, configs are set using `.env` files.
 Some of these are automatically generated, some are passed from the [base repo](/labconfig) to child repos, and some need to be customized for each experiment.
-[This section](/coding/configuration) of the documentation explains all the configuration settings avaialble.
+[This section](/coding/configuration) of the documentation explains all the configuration settings available.

 ## Components